 After breakfast in Taichung, we swing east into the hills where we’ll begin our exploration of the forests that still cloak the uplands of Taiwan’s scenic mountainous spine.

-In the afternoon, we head deeper into the hills near Dasyueshan (which translates literally as ‘Big Snow Mountain’), where we stay three nights.
-This site hosts most of the island’s endemic birds, but we will make several stops along the way, perhaps to search for Taiwan Hwamei.
+In the afternoon we head deeper into the hills to Dasyueshan (which translates literally as ‘Big Snow Mountain’), where we stay for two nights.
+This site hosts most of the island’s endemic birds, but we will also stop along the way, perhaps to search for Taiwan Hwamei.
 We still expect to arrive in time to explore the fringes of this excellent reserve this afternoon.
 The endemic Swinhoe’s Pheasant is to be found here, sometimes on the road into Dasyueshan – we will stop and, by keeping quiet, maybe a group of Taiwan Partridges will appear as well.
 Night Dasyueshan Forest Recreation Area

 DASYUESHAN FOREST & ANMASHAN